a3vezes/basic_ruby_projects/SubStrings/readme.md

 ## What I learned

-How to reduce an array, create a hash, iterate over a string and create tests on rspec
+How to create a hash, iterate over an array, use scan string method and create tests on rspec